Wisconsin Walleye War: Conflict

 By late April 1988 of the spring spearfishing season, residents and visitors of Park Falls, Wisconsin, rallied at Butternut Lake.
 A band of fishers were led by Tom Maulson, a former judge and council member of the Lac du Flambeau Band.
 The crowd pressed against the fishers, the tribal wardens, and the few state game wardens, pushing them toward the water.
 Local police declined to render aid, and the standoff lasted until a convoy of officers was brought from Superior, almost 100 mi distant.
 They made their way through the crowd to rescue the fishers and game wardens.

 With the opening of the 1989 fishing season, the Ojibwe and other interested groups wondered what would take place.
 Governor Tommy Thompson, a Republican, mobilized the state's Division of Emergency Government to form a Treaty Rights Task Force.
 He ordered them to find a way to keep the peace.
 Dressed in riot gear, police stood shoulder to shoulder, often three deep, with sticks and shields ready to stop the crowd if they pressed past snow fences hastily erected for crowd control.

-During the spring walleye spawning seasons of 1989, 1990, and 1991, the task force deployed hundreds of police officers from around the state to help local sheriffs maintain order at lakes where Chippewa members began exercising their newly reaffirmed rights.
+During the spring walleye spawning seasons of 1989, 1990, and 1991, the task force deployed hundreds of police officers from around the state to help local sheriffs maintain order at lakes where Ojibwe members began exercising their newly reaffirmed rights.
 Hundreds of protesters lined boat landings to make their case that tribal members enjoyed "special rights" under Crabb's decision.
 They shouted offensive slogans and sometimes threw rocks at the tribal fishers and the protection officials.
-To disrupt the fishing, protesters launched boats and circled the fishers at high speed, trying to upend the Chippewa fishers, who were standing in boats to spear fish by lamplight.
+At protests and in Park Falls itself, white townspeople disseminated racist propaganda, including posters with a mock advertisement for an "Indian Shoot" (which also included racist sentiment against Black, Hmong, and Cuban people), t-shirts and posters with the slogan "Save a Walleye, Spear an Indian" on them, and Ojibwe being lynched in effigy.
+To disrupt the fishing, protesters launched boats and circled the fishers at high speed, trying to upend the Ojibwe fishers, who were standing in boats to spear fish by lamplight.
 Other protesters joined mass arrests, at least one of which degraded into a melee when police moved to seize sound amplification devices from protest leaders.

 In 1989, pro-treaty groups organized as the Midwest Treaty Network in support of the Ojibwe fishing families.
-Activists such as Walter Bresette of the Red Cliff Band from northern Wisconsin and Minneapolis-St. Paul asked witnesses to document by video the anti-Indian harassment and violence at the boat landings.
+Activists such as Walter Bresette of the Red Cliff Band from northern Wisconsin and Minneapolis–St. Paul asked witnesses to document by video the anti-Indian harassment and violence at the boat landings.
 He issued Witness for Nonviolence Reports in 1990 and 1991.
 Convoys of activists from the American Indian Movement in Minneapolis also joined the protests, playing native drums to sound above emergency power generators and protesters' chants.